What is Tacoma SEO?

-HINT: You can also use Ubersuggest to find out what keywords your web site is currently getting found for.
+HINT: You can use SEO Tools by Port Bell to find out what keywords your web site is currently getting found for (use the Google or Bing SERP tool).
 This will help if you are getting a high bounce rate (a lot of people come to your site but leave before taking any action).
 A high bounce rate means that people could be finding you for the wrong keywords.

 Instead of a keyword, type your URL (www.tacomaseo.com , or your companies web site if you prefer) into Ubersuggest and it will show you all the keywords for which you are currently showing up in Google.

 Rinse and repeat this process for all the keywords you find to see which would be best to use.
 And, if all else fails, contact current or past clients.
 Ask them what they would type in to find your product or service.
 If their keywords are different from yours, throw yours away.
 They are the client and your target market.

 Step 3: Do some research on similar terms.

 You may have already thought of this, but no biggie if you didn’t.
 There is a lot to go through.
 Here’s another hint: Type your keywords into Google.
 You should find something like “people also ask” or “related searches” on the page, like this:

 Next, click on those to see their related search terms, but don’t go down the rabbit hole too far or you might get lost.

 Step 4: Check for a mix in the length of keywords (or keyphrases).